freeradical13/freeradical13.github.io/index.md

 Prokaryotes asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
 Binary fission may be initiated when DNA begins to replicate at an origin of replication.

 Prokaryotic shapes are characterized as either [coccus][] (spherical; plural cocci), [bacillus][] (rod-shaped; plural bacilli), [spiral][] (stiff spirilla or flexible spirochetes), or [pleiomorphic][] (star-shaped, triangular, square, etc.).
-Curved bacilli are called [vibrio][].
+Curved bacilli with one curve are called [vibrio][].
+Curved bacilli with a few curves are called [spirillum][].
+Curved bacilli with more curves are called [spirochaete][].

 If cells remain attached after binary fission, if there are two, the prefix diplo- is used (e.g. diplococci), if there are more than two, the prefix strepto- is used (e.g. streptococci).
 If fission and connection occurs in two planes, the groups are called tetrads.
 If fission and connection occurs in three planes, the groups are called sarcinae.
 If fission and connection occurs in random planes, the prefix staph- is used (e.g. staphylococci).

 #### Bacteria

-[Bacteria][] are prokaryotes with a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides which protects against excessive osmotic effects, an inner membrane, a possible outer membrane of lipopolysaccharides, and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides which protects against dessication.
+[Bacteria][] are prokaryotes with a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides which protects against excessive osmotic effects, an inner membrane, a possible outer membrane of lipopolysaccharides (LPS), and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides which protects against dessication.

 Bacteria have one or more DNA chromosomes (e.g. Vibrio has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).
 Some bacteria have additional DNA plasmids.